Satellite-Based Analytics In Agricultural Insurance

 - checking meteorological conditions on weather charts.

 As a result, Der Neue Horizont can efficiently allocate the scouting resources and resolve the disputable issues faster when an insurance claim report arrives.
 In this regard, the company finds the platform quite helpful.
-Furthermore, DNHR offers EOS Crop Monitoring as an added value to its clients, so everyone can have access to the fields in one place.
+Furthermore, DNHR offers EOSDA Crop Monitoring as an added value to its clients, so everyone can have access to the fields in one place.